robertdavid010/meteor_bootstrap-master-modal/README.md

 ## Using Javascript

-MasterModal can also be called to trigger the modal with `MasterModal.trigger()`.
-It takes a options object identical to the use of the `data-context` attribute.
+MasterModal can also be called to trigger the modal with javascript with `MasterModal.trigger()`.
+The method takes a options object with identical formatting to the `data-context` attribute as described above.

 ```javascript
 MasterModal.trigger({